 Amy (Alsfeld) Nazdrowicz is an environmental scientist, associate and head of the Environmental Sciences Department.
-She has over 13 years of experience specializing in wetland creation design, native plants, long-term monitoring of the plant, wildlife, and hydrologic conditions of created wetlands, habitat assessments, and conducting rare, threatened and endangered (RTE) wildlife studies, including Bog Turtle Investigations.
+She has over 16 years of experience specializing in wetland creation design, native plants, long-term monitoring of the plant, wildlife, and hydrologic conditions of created wetlands, habitat assessments, and conducting rare, threatened and endangered (RTE) wildlife studies, including Bog Turtle Investigations.

 Amy earned a Master of Science in Wildlife Ecology from the University of Delaware, and a Bachelor of Science in Environmental and Forest Biology from S.U.N.Y.
 Environmental Science and Forestry.
-She is respected as an expert on evaluating the effects of wetland amendments on the biodiversity of constructed wetlands, and her research has been published in Biological Conservation (2009) and in Restoration Ecology (Nov.
+She is respected as an expert on evaluating the effects of wetland amendments on the biodiversity of constructed wetlands, and her research has been published in Biological Conservation (2008) and in Restoration Ecology (Nov.
 2010).
 She has conducted a number of professional scientific seminars and environmental educational programs on topics including wetland creation, wetland diversity, native plants, landscape ecology, and herpetology.

 Amy is an avid volunteer with the Delaware Nature Society where she is certified as a Habitat Steward to assist people, businesses and organizations in attaining “Gardening for Wildlife and Water” certification, and assists with other programs including the Marshes and Monarch Celebration and Native Plant Sale.
 She is an experienced researcher for the UD Salamander Population Monitoring Project and Delaware Amphibian Monitoring Program (DAMP); is an environmental educator for several programs, including DelNature Summer Camp for herpetology; and was an active member of the Delaware Adopt-A-Wetland Program for many years until it ended in 2014.
-Amy resides in Newark, Delaware with her husband, Brent Sulecki.
+Amy resides in Newark, Delaware with her spouse, Brent Sulecki.